sstsimulator/sst-docs/docs/core/portmodule/class.md

 The PortModule API has not been finalized and may be changed without notice in subsequent versions of SST.
 :::

 PortModules can be attached to the send and/or receive side of a port.
 The module intercepts the event stream through that port and can monitor, modify, replace, and delete events.
 A PortModule is always co-located with the Component whose port it is attached to.
-PortModules have limited access to SST APIs although the API is evolving and some extension (e.g., adding access to Statistics) is planned.
+PortModules have limited access to SST APIs.
 For more complex needs, consider using a [SubComponent](../component/subcomponent/class.md) instead.

 :::warning
 Attaching a PortModule to a port on the send side (i.e., to monitor outgoing traffic) has known performance issues.
-We recommend attaching to the receive side (input port) when possible or using a SubComponent instead to avoid perturbing the SST::Link send path.
+We recommend attaching to the receive side (input port) when possible or using a SubComponent instead to avoid perturbing the `SST::Link` send path.
 :::

+## PortModule names
+As with SubComponents, PortModules are unnamed.
+When needed (such as for statistic output), a PortModule will be assigned a name that indicates its location: "component_name.port_name.module_index".
+* "component_name" : Name of the component to which the PortModule is attached
+* "port_name" : Name of the port that the PortModule was attached to
+* "port_index" : A vector index indicating which PortModule on the attached port corresponds to this PortModule.
+If only one PortModule is attached to a port then the index will be 0.

 ## PortModule Implementation
 PortModules inherit the following functions from the base PortModule and *must* override them.